Charles Patrick Davis, MD, PhD

 What is necrotizing fasciitis?

-Necrotizing fasciitis is a term that describes a disease condition of rapidly spreading infection, usually located in fascial planes of connective tissue that results in tissue necrosis (dead and damaged tissue).
+Necrotizing fasciitis is a term that describes a disease condition of rapidly spreading infection, usually located in fascial planes of connective tissue that results in tissue necrosis (dead and/or damaged tissue).
 Fascial planes are bands of connective tissue that surround muscles, nerves, and blood vessels.
 Fascial planes can bind structures together as well as allow body structures to slide over each other effectively.
 The disease occurs infrequently, but it can occur in almost any area of the body.
-Although many cases have been caused by group A beta-hemolytic streptococci (Streptococcus pyogenes), most investigators now agree that many different bacterial genera and species, either alone or together (polymicrobial), can cause this disease.
+Although many cases have been caused by group A beta-hemolytic streptococci (Streptococcus pyogenes), most investigators now agree that many different bacterial genera and species, either alone or together (polymicrobial infections), can cause this disease.
 Occasionally, mycotic (fungal) species cause necrotizing fasciitis.

 Viewers share their comments